Odion100/AffinityTracker/README.md

 A chrome extension that tracks User Affinity for specified product keywords

-I was tasked with building this chrome extention as a challenge test for a job interview.
+I was tasked with building this chrome extention as a challenge.

 User Affinity basically tracks the likelyhood that the users is interested in a specified product category, namely mens, womens, lifestyle, bueaty and home.
 It is tracked by recording points everytime the user visists a product page for an item of one of these categories or adds an item to the cart.
 Affinity points will increase by 1 point for visiting a product page and by 3 points for adding an item to the cart.